blimpan/DD2480-SWEF/README.md

         - Created unit tests for Constructors, LIC12, LIC13 LIC14, `decide()` methods.
         - Designed and Implemented the the `main()` function.

+### Way of working (according to Essence)

+We would describe our group as being in the earliest stages of the Essence Way-of-working scale.
+Because of limited time to complete the assignment, it was necessary to begin working before properly establishing principles and foundation.
+Therefore we would say we are in state 1: *Principles Established*, or part-way throught state 2: *Foundation Established*.
+To move forward, we need to have a proper converstaion about key practices and the way-of-working.
+We must try and apply what we've learned from this assignment and discuss what we did wrong this time, so everyone is on the same page reagrding how we should work in the next one.

 ### Acknowledgments

 We would like to thank all contributors for their efforts and dedication to making this project successful.
 Your hard work and collaboration have been invaluable.